lioarce01/medcare-hackaton/docs/USER_GUIDE.md

 ### Regular Updates

-MedTracker is continuously improved with:
+MedCare+ is continuously improved with:
 - New features and improvements
 - Bug fixes and security updates
 - Performance optimizations